awyspr/fieldnotes/2026-02-19-awsmp-portfolio-sizes.md

 a headline public offer listing and a separate listing for private offers (even though you don't need this, and can enable Request Private Offer on any listing)
-- These counts are for public Marketplace entries, and its not uncommon for sellers to have limited entries which are only accessible to nominated accounts or other applied constraints (LINK).
+- These counts are for public Marketplace entries, and its not uncommon for sellers to have limited entries which are only accessible via [Private Offer](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-private-offers.html) or [geographic constraints](https://aws.amazon.com/blogs/awsmarketplace/aws-marketplace-launches-geo-fencing-to-enable-sellers-to-control-availability-by-country/).
 We could reasonably imagine these totals might be boosted by 10-25% if the portfolios were even partially matched with limited entries.

 ## Practical implications of managing Marketplace portfolios at this size/scale